 The dissolution of marriage is one of the most stressful and difficult experiences you may face.
-The COVID-19 pandemic has made the already challenging and uncertain journey of divorce more complicated for families and their advisors.
-With unpredictable court closings, hearing delays, the impact on employment and spousal support, and custody arrangements that involve child movement between households – now during the coronavirus pandemic more than ever, trusted guidance and collaboration are key.
+The COVID-19 pandemic made the already challenging and uncertain journey of divorce more complicated for families and their advisors.
+With unpredictable court closings, hearing delays, the impact on employment and spousal support, and custody arrangements that involve child movement between households – now more than ever, trusted guidance and collaboration are key.

 - Have you established your own individual banking accounts for your everyday financial needs and reviewed your new balance sheet?